Teams are required to provide the following orientations for our hosted students and host families:

 - Pre-Arrival Orientation

-Although a number of teams in the U.S provide a mid-year orientation, it is not required.
+Although a number of teams in the U.S provide a mid-year orientation for Hosted Students, it is not required.
 It is also important to note that teams organize and deliver the orientation content in a variety of different ways.
-Factors that influence how a team delivers their orientations include; where students are hosted in the team, when host students arrive in the team, and number of host students.
+Factors that influence how a team delivers their orientations include where students are hosted in the team, when hosted students arrive in the team, and the number of hosted students.
 The volunteers responsible for organizing and implementing the orientations develop the orientation plan that works best for their team.
+AFS-USA's Orientation materials provided on each Orientation page above, should be used to develop each plan.

 AFS standards are that the Mid-Stay is optional in that teams can provide a Mid-Stay or choose not to provide a Mid-Stay.
 If a team chooses to provide a Mid-Stay, it is a mandatory orientation for the students.

-The Pre-Return Orientation is designed to prepare Hosted Students for their impending return to their Home Countries, as well as families and students to say goodbye to each other.
-It generally occurs 4-6 weeks before Departure Day.
-Often this orientation is combined with the Pre-Departure Orientation given to outbound AFSers, as it gives these students a chance to interact with current AFSers and ask them questions.
+The End of Stay is designed to prepare Hosted Students for their impending return to their Home Countries, as well as families and students to say goodbye to each other.
+It generally occurs 6-8 weeks before Departure Day.